- Game loop runs at ~12 FPS

 - Island and bank rendering heavily duplicated

-- Unused control selection screen at $8561
+- Unused control selection screen

-- Useless trampoline at $76AC
+- Useless single-instruction trampoline

-- Unused explosion animation at $8AD8
+- Unused alternate explosion animation

 - Unused variables and data areas